Helenpham1097/document/README.md

 ### Staging and Git Integration

-- Make sure there is a `.env` file in the project root and configured properly, refer to `.env.example` .
+- Make sure there is a `.env` file in the project root and configured properly, `.env.example` is a good starting point.
 To generate `APP_KEY`, run the following command:
     ```
     php artisan key:generate
     ```